david-slatinek/kf34/README.md

 A smart home system with Raspberry Pi, Arduino, PostgreSQL, Docker, Flask, GraphQL, and Flutter.

 The project consists of 4 main components:
-- Capturing data from sensors using Raspberry Pi and Arduino
+- Capturing data from the sensors using Raspberry Pi and Arduino
 - Database for data storage
 - API for storing and retrieving data
 - Mobile app for displaying values